StrachanOscar/SudokuSolver/README.md

 1. Develop a GUI for the program.
 Users should be able to create their own game or generate a random one with a specified difficulty.
 The game should be solved for the user when they hit a particular key.
 2. Implement a scoring feature and timer.
 Points added for correct moves and deducted for incorrect ones.
 Final score is multiplied in relation to their final time (shorter times equal a higher multiplier, etc).
 3. Further develop the GUI with added responsiveness and visual appeal.
 E.g. a skippable animation for the solving algorithm.

+**Other features:**
+- Multiplayer capabilities: a user with a link can join your game and help you solve the Sudoku.